B&W Photo Award winners celebrate mastery in monochrome

 A roller coaster glitters against the dark of night.
 Uwe Schellscheidt

-Color photography is fun but it can at times also be distracting.
-The simplicity offered in monochrome is an easy way to strip down a scene to its essence, to focus on the lines, , and composition of a photograph, without being sidetracked by bold hues.
+Color is fun but it can at times also be distracting.
+The simplicity offered in monochrome is an easy way to strip down a scene to its essence, to focus on the lines, shapes, and composition of a photograph, without being sidetracked by bold hues.
 In its first year, the winning selection of the Black and White Photo Award celebrates the majesty of monochrome.

 Related: Best black and white film

-About the Black & White Photo Award
+About the & White Photo Award

 Prizes are awarded by a jury composed of Joel Tjintjelaar, a B&W fine-art photographer, educator, and photography software designer; Julia Anna Gospodarou, International Photography Awards Professional Architecture Photographer of the Year; and Charles Paul Azzopardi, president of the Malta Institute of Professional Photography.
 Additionally, an assistant jury of professional photographers representing Haida and NCJ Media Solutions helped the panel in choose the winners.

 The overall winner is the recipient of €1000 (USD $995); category winners receive €100 (USD $100).
-There is also a prize for , which pays €200 (USD $199), and the Haida Special Award, whose prize is a Haida filter kit.
+There is also a prize for creativity, which pays €200 (USD $199), and the Haida Special Award, whose prize is a Haida filter kit.
 Here are the victors—plus a few of our favorite picks.

 Related: You should develop your own black and white film.
 Here’s how